How Does LendingTree Get Paid?

 Another way to find a car loan is by going through a vehicle manufacturer since some major car companies have special car-buying deals for students.
 Keep in mind that these deals are typically limited to specific vehicle models, and not all manufacturers offer student car loans.

-• Honda Financial Services offers $500 toward a down payment or the total cost of your car on certain models.
-To qualify, you’ll need to have graduated from college within the last two years or will graduate within the next six months.
+• Honda Financial Services offers $500 toward a down payment or the total cost of your car on certain new and used vehicles.
+To qualify, you must have graduated from college within the last two years or will graduate within the next six months.

-If you do take on a car loan, you’ll pay back the funds (plus interest) in fixed monthly installments over a set repayment term.
+If you do take on a car loan, you’ll repay the funds (plus interest) in fixed monthly installments over a set repayment term.
 Keep in mind that choosing a shorter repayment period can save you money on interest charges but may come with higher monthly payments.
 Longer terms can have lower monthly payments but higher interest.

 Unlike student loans and credit cards, car loans are secured with your vehicle as collateral.
-Therefore, students should bear in mind that if they fall behind on payments their car can be repossessed.
+Therefore, students should bear in mind that if they fall behind on payments, their car can be repossessed.

 Can I use a student loan to buy a car?